THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 A. Institutional Responsibility

 It is the Health Center's institutional responsibility to provide for a secure environment, a minimal level of insurance to protect against unforeseen events, and an inventory system that is centrally supported to assist the department with the equipment accounting process.
 Inventory System is defined as the resulting network that is formed by administratively interacting with all functional areas of the Health Center for the purpose of communicating and recording the various property transactions that occur during the course of normal operations.
-The inventory system (includes Clinical Engineering system) will function as one of the primary tracking mechanisms to account for all equipment used in the process, storage or transmission of ePHI according to the HIPAA Security Regulation.
+The inventory system (includes Clinical Engineering system) will function as one of the primary tracking mechanisms to account for all equipment used in the process, storage or transmission of ePHI according to the Security Regulation.
 The records that are created are audited periodically and reports of the findings are generated and distributed within the network.

 B. Department Head

 Accountability for each item of inventoried equipment in custody of or owned by the Health Center logically must reside with each Health Center department.
 Therefore, it is the responsibility of each Department Head to account for all equipment in the custody of their respective departments in accordance with the procedures stated herein.
-These procedures are also in accordance with the UCHC HIPAA Security Policies.
+These procedures are also in accordance with the UCH Security Policies.
 It is also the responsibility of the Department Head to maintain all equipment in their custody with a reasonable degree of care and to effect minimal security standards.
-Finally, the Department Head is responsible to designate an appropriate administrative person to act as the Departmental Property Coordinator in order to adequately discharge the responsibility for the day-to-day maintenance of the department's equipment inventory.
-If a Departmental Property Coordinator is not established, the Department Head will be responsible for the above stated.
+Finally, the Department Head is responsible to designate an appropriate administrative person to act as the Departmental Materials Coordinator in order to adequately discharge the responsibility for the day-to-day maintenance of the department's equipment inventory.
+If a Departmental Materials Coordinator is not established, the Department Head will be responsible for the above stated.

-C. Department Property Coordinator
+C. Department Materials Coordinator

 1. Communicate inventory changes to Inventory Control including: